OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 ### `osm_element` condition

 This defines the element type or types the element must have in order to evaluate the condition to true.
+The negated variant `!osm_element` basically means "match any element that is not one of the given types".

 Possible types are: `Node`, `OpenWay`, `ClosedWay` and `Relation`